mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

 ## Approximate Q-Learning

+So far we've looked at exact methods, that is methods that give us the exact solution we need if we run it long enough.
+Now we're going to look at ways of approximating the solution.

-Now we're going to think about the problems of what you do in a game like pac-man where there are so many states that you can't learn about each one.
+We're going to think about the problems of what you do in a game like pac-man where there are so many states that you can't learn about each one.

 The basic idea we'er going to have is called approximate q-learning.
 And boils down to the fact when you learn that ghost is in scary -- for example through one experience.
 You should transfer that to all other states that similar.